laser-d/laser-d/README.md

 Laser-D Compiler
 ================

 This is work in progress.

-This page will be updated soon.
+Documentation in progress at https://laser-d.github.io/